 A: For web apps deployed with an Application Load Balancer, you must deploy the relevant solution's AWS CloudFormation template in an AWS Region that supports AWS WAF for Application Load Balancers (for the most current AWS WAF availability, see AWS service offerings by Region).

-For web apps deployed with Amazon CloudFront, you can deploy the solution template in any AWS Region.
-Once deployed, AWS WAF can monitor web requests at any other CloudFront edge location.
+For web apps deployed with Amazon CloudFront, you can deploy the solution template only in the US East (N. Virginia) Region.

 Training and Certification